CarneAtlas

 Back baconvsKassler

-pork · Approximate equivalent
+pork · Close equivalent

 Both cured pork loin products.
 Kassler is German brine-cured and cold-smoked, eaten reheated (poached or pan-finished).
 Back bacon is British wet-or-dry cured, sliced into rashers and pan-fried fresh.
 Same primal, different finished products.